Arcticlang/Spot/README.md

 } as SpotConfiguration;
 ```

-You can set **enableMessageContent** to true to enable Message Content, You _must_ enable that in your Discord developer portal
+You can set **enableMessageContent** to true to enable Message Content, You _must_ enable that in your Discord developer portal.
+Note: This option will be ignored if the **useCustomCommands** property is enabled.

 ### Support